Kustom (cars): Tires

 It is tradition that Kustoms should have whitewall tires, most authentic being bias ply style tires.
 The width of the whitewall denotes the era that the particular car hearkens to.
 For example, a Kustom built in a 1940s style will typically have true "wide Whites" which are 3 inches or more in width, where the white rubber extends behind the rim of the wheel, this style is period correct for Kustoms up to the mid 1950s.
 From the mid to late 1950s, a narrower (but still wide) extending to the rim of the wheel.
 In 1956, GM had a concept car called "Biscayne" (styling elements that were later used on Corvettes, '57 Chevrolets, and Corvairs).
 This car featured some new high-tech looking tires that had only a very thin stripe of whitewall rubber.
 By 1958, Cadillac starts selling cars with these types of "Skinny Whites" or "Inch walls"; they were an instant hit and all the rage with the Kustom Krowd.
 This style of thinner 1 in, 1.5 in, 1.3 in, 3/8 in, or 5/8 in whitewall continued to be popular into the 1960s and are still common on some newer cars today.

 Exhaust pipes

-"Lakes pipes" were another Kustom mainstay.
+"Lake pipes" were another Kustom mainstay.
 These were long or short chrome pipes that run back from behind the front wheels wells.
-They have either one of three removable end plugs for running flat through with open exhaust.
+They have either one of three removable end plugs for running flat through with open exhaust, and originated in racing cars that competed on the dry lake beds of southern California in the mid-20th century.
 Side pipes are similar but do not include removable plugs, "Bellflower" tips are similar but run from the rear wheel well back under the bumper, a style that emerged in the Bellflower, California area in the early 1960s.